 At NAMI, we appreciate how difficult it can be to navigate the legal system when a loved one is living with a mental illness.
 Please know that NAMI volunteers are neither legal professionals, nor can we offer legal advice.

-A good place to being is to read NAMI’s Guide to Mental Illness and the Criminal Justice System.
+A good place to begin is to read NAMI’s Guide to Mental Illness and the Criminal Justice System.
 Also, NAMI has developed a series of informational videos that answer common questions asked by family members whose incarcerated loved one has a mental illness.
-You can view the Criminal Justice Videos in the Public Policy section of our website.
+You can view the Criminal Justice Videos in the Advocacy/Policy Priorities section of our website.

 If you or your loved one can afford to hire a lawyer, options for finding legal representation include: